Russell's Reserve 13 Year Batch 3 (LL/KE) Bourbon Review

 I don't find any meaningful differences between the two here, so maybe we can relax and assume any of these laser codes are delicious.
 It's incredible how similar the tasting notes ended up on this one when I look back at batch 1 now.
 I think these might be all from the same tanked batch.

-Well, now that batch 3 is out I want to make sure that statement is still fundamentally correct.
+Well, now that batch 3 is out I want to make sure that statement is still fundamentally roughly accurate.
 I have heard that batch 3 ended up being a different barrel blend makeup so the 'same tank' theory is definitely out here.
 Once again rarebird101 is the authority in all this and he states:

 December is batch 2 and is pretty much the same as batch 1, but with some barrels from higher floors.
 Batch 3 has 20-year whiskey in it, but in similar ratio to batch 1 and 2.